 Through their Source To You model they are/have cultivated partnerships with artisans, small-scale growers and distilleries.
 By forming cooperatives with the growers, that means they have had the opportunity to create more jobs and improve income and livelihood for farmers around the world.

 My process was slow.
 In hind sight too slow.
 I’ve been using essential oils for close to four years now and to be honest I bought whatever oils were the cheapest.
 I made the mistake of thinking all oils are of the same quality and level.
 I was so very wrong.
 And that’s ok.
 We live and learn.
 As I kept discovering I couldn’t deny the findings.
 I couldn’t deny the product testing by third party testers.
-With the outbreak of Coronavirus earlier last year I felt now was the time for me to take action in my household.
-Now was the time to keep germs at bay from viruses and chemicals!
-Only a few months ago one of my besties explained to me the simple fact that DōTERRA oils are the ONLY oil company in the world that is TGA (U.S equivalent is called FDA) approved.
-That’s when the penny dropped for me.
+I strongly felt now was the time for me to take action in my household.
+Now was the time to create a low tox culture and ditch those chemicals!
 I couldn’t do it anymore.
 I couldn’t buy second best.
 You can’t ‘unknow’ once you know!

 My mind went into overdrive.
 If I could make my own detergents in a matter of minutes how hard would it be to swap all my daily products over?